Abigail: I am half French-American and half Trinidadian-Indian.

 Abigail: I realized that instead of letting people try to put labels on me, I needed to find out for myself who I was and that no one could tell me otherwise.
 Indians at school would call me names like mutt, half-blood, or impure.
-I had to let God in and heal me from all the hurtful words that people across ALL races have said to me and realize that the One who created me loves me.
+I had to be healed from all the hurtful words that people across ALL races have said to me.

 Inside my home, we're bicultural.
 My dad is from Louisiana and my mom is a Trini, and on top of that, we've lived all over the world.
 So in our household, we definitely have the best foods from everywhere.
 We preserve our cultures through food and through family ties, definitely.
 We're more academically strict as academics is a focal point in our culture.
 The way we live and how we approach situations and problems are different than other Americans.

 When I was living in Russia, my sister and I were beaten up simply because we were darker skinned.
 We got called Black paste and Black muck in Russia.
 We would come home with black eyes and boot-shaped bruises.
 We couldn't defend ourselves because high school boys were doing that to us.
-By the supernatural grace of God, I learned how to fight.
+Somehow, I learned how to fight.
 I still can't explain this; it was a miracle.
 Then they got scared and left us alone for the most part.